getodk/docs/docs/central-api-accounts-and-users.rst

 **GET /v1/users/current**

+.. raw:: html
-Typically, you would get User details by the User's numeric Actor ID.

-However, if you only have a Bearer token, for example, you don't have any information about the user attached to that session, including even the ID with which to get more information.
-So you can instead supply the text ``current``\  to get the user information associated with the authenticated session.

-If you *do*\  use ``current``\ , you may request extended metadata.
-Supply an ``X-Extended-Metadata``\  header value of ``true``\  to additionally retrieve an array of strings of the ``verbs``\  the authenticated User/Actor is allowed to perform server-wide.
+  <p>Typically, you would get User details by the User's numeric Actor ID.</p><p>However, if you only have a Bearer token, for example, you don't have any information about the user attached to that session, including even the ID with which to get more information.
+So you can instead supply the text <code>current</code> to get the user information associated with the authenticated session.</p><p>If you <em>do</em> use <code>current</code>, you may request extended metadata.
+Supply an <code>X-Extended-Metadata</code> header value of <code>true</code> to additionally retrieve an array of strings of the <code>verbs</code> the authenticated User/Actor is allowed to perform server-wide.</p>

 .. dropdown:: Request